anubh-v/oz-work/threads-as-async-funcs/README.md

 ## Thread creation

-To creates threads, the `thread` function is called with a list of `async` functions.
+To create threads, the `thread` function is called with a list of `async` functions.
 Each `async` function should be given a integer-valued priority.

 The snippet below creates 2 threads.